-a By-law be introduced to rezone the subject site from "One-Acre Residential Zone (RA)" to "Single Family Residential (13) Zone (RF-13)" and a date be set for Public Hearing.
+1. a By-law be introduced to rezone the subject site from "One-Acre Residential Zone (RA)" to "Single Family Residential (13) Zone (RF-13)" and a date be set for Public Hearing.

-- 2. Council instruct staff to resolve the following issues prior to final adoption: - (a) ensure that all engineering requirements and issues including restrictive covenants, dedications, and rights-of-way where necessary, are addressed to the satisfaction of the General Manager, Engineering; - (b) submission of a subdivision layout to the satisfaction of the Approving Officer; - (c) submission of a finalized tree survey and a statement regarding tree preservation to the satisfaction of the City Landscape Architect; - (d) demolition of existing buildings and structures to the satisfaction of the Planning and Development Department; and - (e) registration of a Section 219 Restrictive Covenant for "no build" on a portion of Lots 3, 4 and 9 until future consolidation with the adjacent property 1837 168 Street. - 3.
-Council pass a resolution to amend the Sunnyside Heights Neighbourhood Concept Plan to redesignate the land from Urban Transitional up to 8 u.p.a. to Medium Density Residential 10-15 u.p.a. and for the changes to the local road and drainage networks when the project is considered for final adoption.
+- 2. Council instruct staff to resolve the following issues prior to final adoption: - (a) ensure that all engineering requirements and issues including restrictive covenants, dedications, and rights-of-way where necessary, are addressed to the satisfaction of the General Manager, Engineering; - (b) submission of a subdivision layout to the satisfaction of the Approving Officer; - (c) submission of a finalized tree survey and a statement regarding tree preservation to the satisfaction of the City Landscape Architect; - (d) demolition of existing buildings and structures to the satisfaction of the Planning and Development Department; and - (e) the applicant satisfy the deficiency in tree replacement on the site, to the satisfaction of the Planning and Development Department. - 3.
+Council pass a resolution to amend the Sunnyside Heights Neighbourhood Concept Plan to redesignate the land from Low Density 6 10 u.p.a. to Medium Density Residential 10-15 u.p.a. and for the changes to the local road and drainage networks when the project is considered for final adoption.